List of Kyo Kara Maoh! characters: Demon Kingdom

-He's a kind-hearted man despite his huge appearance, and no matter how masculine he looks, enjoys cross-dressing and frequently dresses as a woman in his work as a spy.
+He is a kind-hearted man despite his huge appearance, and no matter how masculine he looks, enjoys cross-dressing and frequently dresses as a woman in his work as a spy.
 He says he carries a dress around as a good-luck charm because dressing as a female has saved his life many times.

 He originally doubted Yuri, but Yuri eventually gains his trust by entrusting him with the jewel from Morgif's forehead.